 The Trust Assets for a Series of Securities may include Ginnie Mae Multifamily Certificates conveyed by the Sponsor to a Trust pursuant to the terms and conditions of the Trust Agreement (collectively, the "Trust MBS").
-Ginnie Mae will have guaranteed the timely payment of principal and interest on each Trust MBS in accordance with a Certificate Guaranty Agreement or a Ginnie Mae Platinum Guaranty Agreement, as the case may be.
+Ginnie Mae will have guaranteed the timely payment of principal and interest on each Trust MBS in accordance with a Certificate Guaranty Agreement.
 Ginnie Mae guarantees the timely payment of principal of and interest on each Trust MBS, and this obligation is backed by the full faith and credit of the United States of America.
 Ginnie Mae does not guarantee the payment of any Prepayment Penalties.